ThiagoChellios/ThiagoChellios/README.md

 - Hi, I’m @ThiagoChellios
 - I'm a null
 - I’m interested in ...
 I don't know yet
-- I’m currently learning HTML5 and CSS3
+- I’m currently learning HTML5 and CSS3 and Javascript
 - How to reach me ...
 Send me a e-mail

 <!---